 Learn about owls and the little critters they eat by doing an owl pellet dissection!

-This hands-on owl pellet kit guides students through the dissection of an owl pellet.
-This complete kit comes with a large owl pellet (1-1/2" or larger), dissection tools, instructions, an identification key, and a bone sorting chart for bone identification.
+This hands-on owl pellet kit guides students through an owl pellet dissection.
+This complete kit comes with a large owl pellet (1-1/2" or larger), dissection tools, instructions, an identification key, and a bone sorting chart printable for bone identification.
 It has everything you need for an owl pellet dissection!
 Each large owl pellet is foil wrapped and dry heat sterilized.

 The following questions might help you come up with a good science project: What does the number of different bones you found tell you about a barn owl's eating habits?
 (You might compare multiple pellets.)
 Can you construct a food chain for the barn owl?
 Look for more info in our Owl Pellet Lab dissection project.

-This kit is available for individual learning experiences, and our classroom-sized kit works for up to 30 students.
+This kit is available for individual learning experiences, and our classroom owl pellet kit works for up to 30 students.

 Safety Information: Our owl pellets have been dry heat sterilized for a minimum of 4 hours at 250°F to kill bacteria and viruses naturally present.
 Even so, we highly recommend that you follow these guidelines when working with owl pellets: